 Parents of undergraduate students may borrow the cost of education minus any estimated financial aid.
 Payments begin within 60 days after second loan disbursement or may be deferred while the student is enrolled at least half time or until graduation.
-The interest rate as of July 1, 2015 to June 30, 2016, is 6.84%.
+The interest rate as of July 1, 2012, is 7.90%.